zhangrengang/SubPhaser/README.md

    * [Full Usage](#Usage)

 ### Introduction ###
-For many allopolyploid species, their diploid progenitors are unknown or extinct, making it impossible to unravel the subgenome.
+For many allopolyploid species, their diploid progenitors are unknown or extinct, making it impossible to unravel their subgenome.
-Here, we develop `SubPhaser` to partition and phase subgenomes, by using repetitive kmers as "genomic signatures".
+Here, we develop `SubPhaser` to partition and phase subgenomes, by using repetitive kmers as the "genomic signatures".
 We also identify genome-wide subgenome-specific regions and LTR-RTs, which will provide insight to the evolutionary history of allopolyploid.

 There are mainly three modules:

-1. The core module to partition and phase subgenomes
+1. The core module to partition and phase subgenomes.
+   - Count kmers by `jellyfish`.
+   - Identify the differential kmers among homologous.
+   - Cluster into subgenomes by K-Means algorithm and perform bootstrap.
+   - Identify subgenome-specific kmers.
+   - Identify enrichments of subgenome-specific kmers by genome window/bin, which is useful to identify homologous exchange.
-2. `LTR` module to identify and analysis subgenome-specific LTR-RT elements
+2. LTR module to identify and analysis subgenome-specific LTR-RT elements.
+   - Identify the LTR-RTs by `LTRhavest` and/or `LTRfinder`.
+   - Classify the LTR-RTs by `TEsorter`.
+   - Identify subgenome-specific LTR-RTs by test the enrichment subgenome-specific kmers.
+   - Estimate the insertion age of subgenome-specific LTR-RTs, which is helpful to estimate the divergence–hybridization peroid(s).
+   - Reconstruct phylogenetic trees of subgenome-specific LTR/Gypsy and LTR/Copia elements, which is helpful to infer the evolution history of these LTR-RTs.
-3. `Visualization` module to visualize genome-wide data
+3. Visualization module to visualize genome-wide data.
+   - Identify the homologous blocks by `minimap2` simply.
+   - Integrate and visualize the whole genome-wide data by `circos`.

 The below is an example of output figures of wheat (ABD, 1n=3x=21):

 ![wheat](example_data/wheat_figures.png)
 **Figure.
-Phased subgenomes in allohexaploid bread wheat genome.**
+Phased subgenomes in allohexaploid bread wheat genome.** Unified colors are set for each subgenome in subplots `B-F`.

 (**A**) The histgram of differential 15-mers among homoeologous chromosome sets.

-(**B**) Clustering and (**C**) principal component analysis of differential 15-mers that differentiate homeologous chromosomes enables the consistent partitioning of the genome into three subgenomes.
+(**B**) Clustering and (**C**) principal component analysis of differential 15-mers that
+enables the consistent partitioning of the genome into three subgenomes.

 (**D**) Chromosomal characteristics.
 Rings from outer to inner:

-(**1**) Karyotypes based on k-Means algorithm.
+ - (**1**) Karyotypes based on k-Means algorithm.
-(**2**) Significant enrichment of subgenome-specific k-mers.
+ - (**2**) Significant enrichment of subgenome-specific k-mers.
-The same color as the karyotype indicates significant enrichment in that karyotype.
-The white areas are not significantly enriched.
-(**3**) The normalized proportion of subgenome-specific k-mers.
+ - (**3**) The normalized proportion of subgenome-specific k-mers.
-(**4-6**) Density distribution of each subgenome-specific k-mer set.
+ - (**4-6**) Density distribution of each subgenome-specific k-mer set.
-(**7**) The density of subgenome-specific LTR-RTs.
+ - (**7**) The density of subgenome-specific LTR-RTs.
-(**8**) homoeologous blocks.
-All statistics are computed for windows of 1 Mb.
+ - (**8**) homoeologous blocks.

 (**E**) Insertion time of subgenome-specific LTR-RTs.

-(**F**) A phylogenetic tree of 1,000 Gypsy LTR-RTs randomly selected from the subgenome-specific LTR-RTs.
+(**F**) A phylogenetic tree of 1,000 randomly sampled LTR/Gypsy elements.

 ### Inputs ###
 1. Chromosome-level genome sequences (**fasta** format), e.g. [the wheat genome](https://wheat-urgi.versailles.inra.fr/Seq-Repository/Assemblies) (ABD, 1n=3x=21).